 At Active+, Vocational Consulting involves providing services to clients who have been working, but have sustained an injury or have lost their job through injury and are not able to return to the type of work they were previously doing.
+We also provide similar services for those that may have lost their job due to restructing or redundancy.
 Vocational Consulting encompasses a broad range of solutions from assisting in CV preparation to liaising with employers who have vacancies.

 We’re our clients’ biggest advocates, and we’re here to get them back to work.
 We have two core services delivered by our team of Vocational Consultants:

 Our Work Ready service prepares clients for a return to the workforce in a new type of employment that will be sustainable from a medical perspective.

 We co-ordinate and deliver a programme to get clients ready for work.
 This can involve:

 Our team of committed and experienced professionals take pride in working with each individual client to achieve sustainable outcomes.
 We have access to a network of employers who can offer work experience and, potentially, employment.